Female Travel Tips for Visiting Central Australia

 Winter in Central Australia is cool and sunny.
 Therefore, many visitors don’t realize that the biggest enemy is hiding not in the spider’s net or in the high grass, but in their own lack of vigilance.

 Central Australia has a very dry climate and therefore you need to drink a minimum 4 l/day.
 Even if you go for a short drive or a walk, carry at least 1,5 l bottle of water with you.
 Pay attention for some of the signs of dehydration – headaches and orange colour of the urine.

 More about the climate in Central Australia you can read on the official Australian tourism website.

 Take Care of Your Energy Levels

 You need to bring food or snacks wherever you go in Central Australia.
 If you plan to be more than a day outside the bigger towns, buy your supplies from the supermarkets.
-You can buy such also from a roadhouse but most of the time the products are more expensive.
+You can buy these also from a roadhouse but most of the time the products are more expensive.
 If you go for a few hours walk, don’t be stupid.
 Take snacks and water with you even if believe that it will just a short walk.
-And because I want you to take this advice seriously, will tell you that tourists dye every year in this part of the country.
+And because I want you to take this advice seriously, will tell you that tourists die every year in this part of the country.
 It is most of the time because they didn’t consider some, or all, of these factors: